talkable/talkable-docs/source/android_sdk/advanced.rst

 .. note::
    You can just override TalkableOfferFragment and use default TalkableActivity from Talkable SDK.
-   In this case you souldn't change manifest
+   In this case you shouldn't change the manifest
    (if you did steps from :ref:`Getting Started <android_sdk/getting_started>` section).

   .. code-block:: java